norlab-ulaval/libpointmatcher/doc/Compilation.md

 make
 sudo make install
 ```

 This will compile libnabo in a `/build` directory and install it on your system.

 *Note:* If Eigen or Boost are not in their regular system locations you will have to indicate their location by setting the corresponding CMake flags.

 ### 3. Installing yaml-cpp 0.3.0 (Optional)
 Configuration files can be managed using YAML in libpointmatcher.
 This allows users to edit configuration files in a readable format.
 To support this, you need to install [yaml-cpp](http://code.google.com/p/yaml-cpp/).  **It is important that you install the older version (0.3.0) of lib-yaml or you will not be able to install Pointmatcher.**  If you are using versions of Ubuntu newer than 12.04, see the warning below.
 Either compile and install from the source or install package by running:

 ```
 sudo apt-get install libyaml-cpp-dev
 ```

 #### Warning for users of Ubuntu 14.04 (Trusty Tahr) or more recent versions
 The yaml-cpp package for Trusty Tahr provides yaml-cpp0.5.
-Libpointmatcher is compatible with yaml-cpp0.3 and thus an older version of yaml-cpp should be installed manually.
+Libpointmatcher is so far only compatible with yaml-cpp0.3 and thus an older version of yaml-cpp should be installed manually.

 ### 4. Compiling the Documentation
 Libpointmatcher is documented directly in the source-code using [Doxygen](http://www.stack.nl/~dimitri/doxygen/).
 If Doxygen is installed on your system, an html version of the documentation will be compiled in `/usr/local/share/doc/libpointmatcher/`.
 To install Doxygen in Ubuntu, run: